Welcome to GIS Application Development

 Course length: 10 weeks

 Below, you will find a summary of the learning activities for this course and the associated time frames.
 Specific details for each project can be found in each lesson.
-Key due dates can be found in the course Calendar (see tab above).
-Lessons are revealed sequentially to keep everyone on roughly the same schedule and increase the chances that you and your fellow students will benefit from Canvas discussion forums and chat rooms.
+Key due dates can be found in the course Calendar in Canvas.
+Lessons are revealed sequentially to keep everyone on roughly the same schedule and increase the chances that you and your fellow students will benefit from Piazza discussion forums and interactive videoconference sessions.

 |Week||Lesson||Assignments and Activities|